-Slate has a must read piece by Melinda Wenner Moyer about the safety of conventional produce (versus organic produce).
-It's clear from the title -- "Organic Shmorganic: conventional fruits and vegetables are perfectly healthy for kids" – Moyer is hoping to reassure consumers about choosing the less expensive, conventional produce.
+Last week, Slate ran a terrific piece by Melinda Wenner Moyer about whether moms should worry about feeding conventional produce to their children.
+It's clear from the title — "Organic Shmorganic: conventional fruits and vegetables are perfcetly healthy for kids" — Moyer's hoping to reassure consumers.

 Instead of continuing to wonder [about the safety of conventional produce], I decided to dig into the literature and talk to toxicologists, horticulturists, risk experts, and nutritionists to find out whether the chemicals in conventionally farmed foods could truly pose a risk to my child.
 What I’ve discovered has totally surprised me—let’s just say I’m going to be a little more relaxed about what I serve kid No. 2.

-Moyer did what more women should do -- stop wondering, stop worrying, stop paying attention to the alarmists and stop spending money on organic produce when the cheaper conventionally grown produce is safe and healthy.
+Moyer did what more women should do–stop wondering, stop worrying, and stop spending money on organic produce when the cheaper conventionally grown produce is safe and healthy.